EGAlberts/tiago_simulation/README.md

 ### Migration to Gazebo Fortress
-Right now spawning the tiago model works somewhat in gazebo fortress.
+Right now spawning and moving the tiago model works somewhat in gazebo fortress.
 The process is as follows:
 0. Follow the installation instructions below to create the workspace.